2025 Winter Wolf Watching and Learning in Yellowstone

 Easy.
 This wolf-watching tour with Destination: Wildlife requires very little walking.
 Travelers must be able to walk up/down two flights of stairs because there are no elevators at the Wonderland Lodge in Gardiner.

-Excursions are on generally smooth roads but do involve several hours of intermittent travel in a vehicle each day.
-There will be short walks on ice road-sides or paths.
+Excursions are generally on smooth roads but involve several hours of intermittent vehicle travel daily.
+There will be short walks on icy road-sides or paths.
 Guests should have normal balance and be able to walk unaided.
 Guests must be prepared for below-freezing temperatures and slippery surfaces.

 Meals